Discover the Hidden Gems Surrounding Corvallis

 The first stop on Arlie Road is appropriately Airlie Winery, which is certified sustainable and Salmon Safe and one of only 41 wineries that are certified LIVE – Low Input Viticulture and Enology.
 Arlie has been women owned and operated since 1986 and features dry Pinot blanc, barrel fermented Chardonnay, Müller Thurgau, Maréchal Foch, and Oregon’s famed Pinot noir.

-After Emerson, head south on Hwy 223 towards Philomath to the tasting room at Cardwell Hill Cellars, another Salmon-Safe winery to taste the multitude of award winning wines with names like “The Bard Chard” and “Old Vines Pinot Noir” which garnered a 91 point award from the famed James Suckling.
+For the next stop, head south on Hwy 223 towards Philomath to the tasting room at Cardwell Hill Cellars, another Salmon-Safe winery to taste the multitude of award winning wines with names like “The Bard Chard” and “Old Vines Pinot Noir” which garnered a 91 point award from the famed James Suckling.

 And then it’s time for Happy hour cocktails at Harris Bridge Vineyards, which are accompanied by complimentary recipes and original poetry inspired by the location on every bottle.